thehaileys/thehaileys.github.io/README.md

 * For a post with ID "my-great-post" from Janurary 2010 we'd epxtect "[postsDir]/2010/01/my-great-post.json"

 A summary post index and tag summary are produced in the JSON file.
 Posts are ordered by date.
 Tags are ordered by occurrence in the posts and assigned a relative weighting bucket based on number of occurrences.

+### minimise-assets.js

+Makes .min versions of CSS and JS files.

 ### generate-thumbnails.js